-- Preparation of a brief of evidence for criminal prosecution
+- preparation of a brief of evidence for criminal prosecution; and

 The TGA can communicate its regulatory requirements and compliance expectations quickly and directly to a market-entry applicant and can deny market access to applicants who cannot demonstrate compliance with these requirements.
 Providing regulatory education to applicants at or before this point can help to minimise non-compliance once a product is marketed.

 It is the TGA's policy to publish information about regulatory compliance decisions and actions on its website.

 The TGA uses a range of tools when taking action on a compliance matter, including:

 The majority of stakeholders comply with regulatory requirements.
 Through interaction with the TGA it is possible to foster understanding of the compliance framework within which they operate and thus facilitate compliance.

 There may be a need for the TGA to act in the interests of consumers to restrict or revise an indication for use of a therapeutic good.
 Sometimes this may be based on information from other jurisdictions.

 The identification of more serious contraventions of the TGA Act and/or Regulations may require therapeutic goods to be suspended from the ARTG or sanctions, such as enforceable undertakings, to be applied.